 Protecting the most vulnerable

-Working with the government and child care providers we're improving conditions in institutions, as well as enabling more children to be brought up in a nurturing family environment.
+Working with the government and child care providers we're improving conditions in institutions, as well as enabling more children to grow up in a nurturing family environment.

-We've also helped to strengthen the child protection system by developing new care standards, and a new training and certification system for social workers.
+We've also developed new care standards, and a new training and certification system for social workers.

-For children with disabilities, we're improving access to education and helping families find the support they need to care for them.
+For children with disabilities, we're improving access to education and helping families find the support they need.

 We're also working hard to protect vulnerable children from being pulled into the worst kinds of child labour and exploitation, including sex work, plantation work and domestic labour.